When to Visit Ooty: The Season That Changes Everything

 Why Some Hate It

-Trails are muddy and sometimes closed.
+Trails turn muddy and sometimes close.
 Mudumalai access can be restricted.
 The perpetual dampness gets old after a few days.
 Leeches appear on forest trails.

 Crowd Level